SDKiller/zyx-phpmailer/README.md

 PHPMailer properties.
 They will be populated when Mailer is initialized.

 You can for example define

 ```'mailer' => 'mail'``` or

 ```'mailer' => 'sendmail', 'sendmail' => '/path/to/sendmail'```  - just like in PHPMailer.

 You may also configure some default message settings for your application in 'messageConfig' array.
-They will be populated on message creation.
+They will be populated at the moment of message creation.

 For example, you may predefine default contents of 'From' email field - so you will not have to set 'From' it every time when composing message: